opensciencegrid/user-school-2019/docs/materials/day4/part1-ex3-blast-split.md

 ```

 After un-tar'ing the file, you should be able to confirm that it's size is roughly 100 MB.
-Not only is this a bit large for file transfer, but it would take hours to complete a single `blastx` analysis for it.
+Not only is this near the size cutoff for HTCondor file transfer, it would take hours to complete a single `blastx`
-Also, the single output file would be huge.
+analysis for it and the resulting output file would be huge.
-Compare for yourself to the time and output file size for the mouse.fa input file, according to your test job in the
-last exercise.

 ### Split the input file

 For `blast`, it's scientifically valid to split up the input query file, analyze the pieces, and then put the results
 back together at the end!
-Importantly, blast databases should not be split, because the `blast` output includes a score value for each sequence
+On the other hand, BLAST databases should not be split, because the `blast` output includes a score value for each
-that is calculated relative to the entire length of the database.
+sequence that is calculated relative to the entire length of the database.

-Because genetic sequence data is used heavily across the life science, there are also tools for splitting up the data
+Because genetic sequence data is used heavily across the life sciences, there are also tools for splitting up the data
 into smaller files.
 One of these is called [genome tools](http://genometools.org/), and you can download a package of precompiled binaries
 (just like BLAST) using the following command: